-For the real deal, head on over to one of our 16 gaming tables.
+For the real deal, head on over to one of our table games.
 With the luck of the draw, a throw of the dice, or a spin of the wheel, you could win big!
 From the thrilling action of Blackjack, to the exhilaration of Roulette and Craps, these exciting table games are waiting to give you a piece of the action!
-If you love specialty games, check out Ultimate Texas Hold’em or Three Card Poker®.
+If you love specialty games, check out Ultimate Texas Hold’em.

 Click the sections below to learn how to play: